supervisely-ecosystem/keypoints-labeling-example/README.md

 ## Working With Keypoints In Annotation Tool

 Example above shows how to programmaticaly create keypoints annotation, but you can also use Supervisely annotation tool.
-GIF below demonstrates keypoint creation algorithm in annotation tool:
+GIF below demonstrates keypoints graph creation algorithm in annotation tool:

 ## Download Data